Jyoti200/Stock-Price-Prediction/README.md

 # Stock Price Prediction using Time Series Forecasting

 ## Overview
 This project aims to forecast stock prices using various time series forecasting algorithms, specifically ARIMA, SARIMA, and SARIMAX models.
-The data used is historical stock price data obtained from [source].
+The data used is historical stock price data obtained from Yahoo Finance stock data.
 The main goal is to compare the performance of these models in predicting future stock prices based on past data.

 ## Dependencies
 Ensure you have the following Python libraries installed: